the OT Toolbox

-Our mission is to help you do that-to provide you with tools, inspiration, and the community you need to encourage the healthy development of kids.
+Our mission is to provide you with tools, inspiration, and the community you need to encourage the healthy development of kids.

 Are you an OT who needs fresh ideas to work with children who experience sensory processing dysfunction, fine motor deficits, visual perceptual concerns, or executive functioning challenges?

 Are you a therapist who struggles to find information to hand off to parents and teachers in easy-to-understand ways?

 Are you a teacher who struggles to find meaningful and easy ways to sneak fine motor development activities into the classroom curriculum?